-The OIG is an independent and objective office established to help improve AmeriCorps's programs and operations, including the AmeriCorps Seniors Programs.
+The OIG is an independent and objective office established to help improve AmeriCorps's programs and operations, including AmeriCorps Seniors.
 It has the responsibility of keeping the

-Corporation's CEO and the Congress informed about any problems and deficiencies relating to AmeriCorps programs and operations.
+AmeriCorps's CEO and the Congress informed about any problems and to deficiencies relating AmeriCorps programs and operations.
 The OIG carries out this role by conducting and supervising audits and investigations that promote economy and efficiency, as well as prevent and detect fraud, waste, and abuse in AmeriCorps's programs.
 The OIG also coordinates AmeriCorps's relationship on these types of matters with other organizations, including Federal, state, and local law enforcement agencies.

-When to Contact the OIG: The OIG should be promptly contacted whenever information is discovered that indicates that there has been
+When to Contact the OIG: The OIG should be promptly contacted whenever information is discovered that indicates that